JackDanger/twilio_contactable/README.markdown

 Twilio Contactable
 =====

 Twilio makes voice and SMS interactions easy.
-But if you want to be able to seamlessly validate your user's phone numbers for both voice and text there's a lot of work you'll have to do in your Rails app.
+But if you want to ensure that your user's phone numbers really belong to them there's a lot of buggy code you'll have to add in your Ruby app.
 Unless you use this gem.

 Don't Write Twilio Ruby Code Like It's PHP
 ==

-You don't want to be passing strings around and writing procedural code in your Ruby app.
-This gem lets you ask for a phone number from your users (or any ActiveRecord model), confirm their ownership of it via SMS or Voice or both, and keep track of whether the number is still validated whenever the number is edited.
+You don't want to be passing strings around between multiple web requests and writing procedural code in your Ruby app.
+Not for such a simple feature.
+This gem lets you ask for a phone number from your users (or any ActiveRecord-like Ruby class), confirm their ownership of it via SMS or Voice (or both), and automatically handle number invalidation.

 Install It